corinfinite/brp-pacu/README.md

 Otherwise pulseaudio will grab ownership instantly on any sound card you try and you will never get jackd to start.

-## Never before asked questions
+## FAQ
 What is BRP-PACU?
 - It is an analysis tool to configure any sound system with an equalizer.
 It compares the output of the system to the input of the system and allows you to use this data to perform final equalization by matching the results with actual DSP/EQ.

 How do you do this?
-- There are many tutorials on doing this, but it takes practice, experience, and a good ear.
+- There are many online resources on dual FFT analysis, but it takes practice, experience, and a good ear.
 You could try: http://www.sounddevices.com/notes/usbpre/usbpre-with-sia-smaart-software/ its a brief introduction to the concept, although the USBPre is not supported by linux as of writing this, so you couldn't use it with this software.
 Try the M-Audio usb preamp, its what I use.
 You